I am a huge fan of the NFL, and I also recognize that players are extremely underpaid in comparison to the value they

 By the time a player reaches the NFL, they’ve been most likely playing for up to 10 years (youth, Junior High, High School, and College).
 That ages the body quickly.
 While basketball, baseball, and hockey players also start young, the toll on the body is nowhere near the sport of football.

 So players have to make their money quickly.
 The chances of an NFL player being around after the age of 30 are infinitesimal.
 Less than 20% of the players in the League are over 30, and that shrinks to single digits when discussing those over the age of 35.
 Peak earnings occur between the ages of 23-27 within the League.
 A survey of players during the 2016 season yielded the following breakdown.

 Show Me the Money

 There is always some guaranteed money in each contract, but never what the public thinks.
 Guaranteed “money” comes in the form of signing bonuses, and other compensation such as sack totals, and making All-Pro.
 Less than 60% of all player compensation was a form of guaranteed money.
 We see that with well-known players who are usually in their third contract.
 So if a player signs for $80 million over four years, it may sound exorbitant, but that’s made up of incentive-laden clauses over the life of the contract.
 Everyone was outraged when Donovan McNabb signed for $78 million with the Redskins in 2010.
 He actually received just over $7 million because he was released the following season.

-For those pointing to contracts for such players as Tom Brady, Kirk Cousins, and Aaron Rodgers, the numbers skew the pool; those types of players make up a tiny fraction of active players.
+For those pointing to contracts for such players as Tom Brady, Kirk Cousins, and Aaron Rodgers, the numbers skew the pool.
+Those types of players make up a tiny fraction of active rosters.
 Cousins actually got a fully guaranteed contract, believed to be the first of its kind.
 However, it does not appear to be the start of a trend.

 As one sportswriter put it bluntly, it’s a “have and have-not” league.
 In 2017, 17% of the NFL’s $5 billion in payroll was spent on just 50 players.
 Half of the total payroll went to just 250 players.